edgelesssys/constellation/docs/versioned_docs/version-2.0/getting-started/examples/online-boutique.md

     ```bash
     kubectl apply -n boutique -f https://github.com/GoogleCloudPlatform/microservices-demo/raw/main/release/kubernetes-manifests.yaml
     ```
-3. Wait for all services to become fully available:
+3. Wait for all services to become available:
     ```bash
     kubectl wait --for=condition=available --timeout=300s -n boutique --all deployments
     ```
-4. Get the external facing IP address of the frontend (with `<your-ip>` being a placeholder for the assigned IP from your CSP):
+4. Get the frontend's external IP address:
     ```shell-session
-    kubectl get service frontend-external -n boutique | awk '{print $4}'
+    $ kubectl get service frontend-external -n boutique | awk '{print $4}'
     EXTERNAL-IP
     <your-ip>
     ```
+    (`<your-ip>` is a placeholder for the IP assigned by your CSP.)
 5. Enter the IP from the result in your browser to browse the online shop.